CentOS-PaaS-SIG/linchpin/docs/source/index.rst

 Additionally, LinchPin provides a Python API for managing resources.
 The cloud management component is backed by `Ansible <https://ansible.com>`_.
 The front-end API manages the interface between the command line (or other interfaces) and calls to the Ansible API.

-This documentation covers the current released version of LinchPin (|version|).
+This documentation covers the current released version of LinchPin (|release|).
 For recent features, we attempt to note in each section the version of LinchPin where the feature was added.

 .. toctree::